fb pixel

 I Chipped My Dental Implant – Is It Serious?
 What Can I Do?

-We can repair your smile and bite, to ensure continued oral and general health.
+We can repair your smile and bite to ensure continued oral and general health.

 But implants are not indestructible.
 Just like your natural teeth, your implants can chip, break, or fall out if they are damaged by trauma or poor care.
 What happens then?

-Tooth implants break?
+Do tooth implants break?

-If you are considering a tooth implant, or have already received one, it is reasonable to wonder how strong the implant is and how durable and long-lasting it will be.
+If you are considering a tooth implant or have already received one, it is reasonable to wonder how strong the implant is and how durable and long-lasting it will be.

-You may wonder if a tooth implant can break or fracture?
+You may wonder if a tooth implant can break or fracture.
 Are there differences in the strength and potential of damage between the three components – the fixture, abutment, or crown?

 How are implants damaged?

 Much more likely is a broken crown.
-This can happen because you bit into something hard or suffered some trauma, basically all the same things that break or damage natural teeth.
+This can happen because you bit into something hard or suffered some trauma, basically, all the same things that break or damage natural teeth.

 How are implants fixed?